Hamilton Music Collective CEO/Founder, AIFEC Program Director

 Musical Instruments Coordinator/Instructor

-Joel Banks is a versatile professional bassist who has preformed and recorded with a wide variety of artists in southern Ontario and across the country.
+Joel Banks is a versatile professional bassist who has performed and recorded with a wide variety of artists in southern Ontario and across the country.
 As a music educator, Joel has taught ukulele, bass and guitar to all ages of students in group and private settings for more than a decade, and has worked with several programs providing music and arts education to at risk youth.
 Joel is excited to continue helping Hamilton youth learn and experience music with the talented team of AIFEC instructors.

 Annie Shaw has been playing the piano and singing from an early age.
 After completing her musical studies at Mohawk College and McGill University where she earned her B. Mus Annie moved back to Hamilton to joyfully engage in many musical endeavors.
 As a solo musician, band leader and sidewoman she has enjoyed playing in numerous bands of many different genres (from jazz to punk to cabaret to noise).
 As a music educator she loves working with kids of all ages in diverse settings.
 Annie started her involvement with AIFEC in 2013 as a volunteer coordinator and more recently has had the opportunity to work with the awesome kids in the Jambassadors program.
-She is passionate about equal opportunity for music education and loves working with AIFEC.

 AIFEC provides employment opportunities for local Hamilton Musicians.